-Larry Burrows is unhappy and feels powerless over his life.
+Larry Burrows (Jim Belushi) is unhappy and feels powerless over his life.
 He believes his entire life could have turned out differently had he not missed that shot in a baseball game when was a kid.
-One night he meets this mysterious man, who could change his fate by offering him that alternative life he always dreamed of.
-But as Burrows embarks on this journey of self discovery he realises that even this new life has its problems and drawbacks..Written by
+One night he meets this mysterious man named Mike (Sir Michael Caine), who could change his fate by offering him that alternative life of which he always dreamed.
+But as Burrows embarks on this journey of self discovery he realizes that even this new life has its problems and drawbacks.Written by

 Sami Al-Taher <email@example.com>

 2 of 2 people found this review helpful.